PiraBoard/studentBoard/STYLE-GUIDE.md

 When writing any block of code that is logically subordinate to the line immediately before and after it, that block should be indented two spaces more than the surrounding lines

-* Do not put any tab characters anywhere in your code.
-You would do best to stop pressing the tab key entirely.
-* Increase the indent level for all blocks by two extra spaces
+* Increase the indent level for all blocks by two extra spaces.
+If using tab, convert to two spaces.
     * When a line opens a block, the next line starts 2 spaces further in than the line that opened

         ```javascript